vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 - `taxes`: Array that contains all the taxes types for an SKU.

-- `name`: is the tax name that will appear on the checkout.
+- `name`: Tax name that will appear on the checkout.

 - `description`: is an informative field.
 It will not appear on the storefront.